AirTouch

 AirTouch Communications, Inc. was an American wireless telephone service provider, created as a spin-off of Pacific Telesis on April 1, 1994.
 Its headquarters were located in the One California building in the Financial District of San Francisco, California.
-After a series of mergers, the company's vestiges are now part of Verizon.
+After a series of mergers, the company's vestiges are now part of Verizon Wireless.

 History

 At the time of the Bell System divestiture in 1984, each Regional Bell Operating Company (Baby Bell) was given a portion of the Advanced Mobile Phone System (AMPS) network corresponding to its service area.
 Pacific Telesis, the Baby Bell covering California and Nevada, spun off its wireless services as AirTouch Communications in 1994.